 Literature Review and Theory Papers

-Professor in Marketing and Society, Coventry University
+Research Professor of Marketing and Society, Manchester Metropolitan University

-Professor in Marketing and Society, Coventry University
+Research Professor of Marketing and Society, Manchester Metropolitan University

 ___________________________________________________________________________